 Financial Aid for International Undergraduates

-The average aid from Bennington for international students is $46,000 a year.
+The average need-based grant from Bennington for international students is $32,161 per year.

-The average total aid package without loans is $58,500 a year.
+The average total aid package is $56,049 a year for international students.

 Financial Aid Options